ff6347/Sublime-CSV/README.md

 Sublime-CSV
 ===========

-This is for fiddeling with CSV fiels in sublime
+This is for fiddeling with CSV files in sublime